 Stick drift has been cursing gamers for decades.
 If you regularly use gaming controllers, you will be all too familiar with drift.
-It can be disheartening to find out that the cool new controller you just spent $70 on is starting to drift after only a few months of use.
+When your character starts moving on its own or your aim feels off.

-There are a couple of things to try when trying to fix your Playstation 5 controller.
+Here are 6 things to try when trying to fix your Playstation 5 controller.

 Doing so will disconnect your controller from the PS5 and reconnect it with factory settings, which might eliminate drift in some cases.